evolvingstuff/vdw2/content/posts/reduce-aging-with-vitamin-d-omega-3-magnesium-and-exercise-patrick-video.md

 │   ├── TextNode
 │   │   full_match: `Omega-3, Magnesium, Boron and many others `
 │   │   inner_content: `Omega-3, Magnesium, Boron and many others `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Reasons for low response to vitamin D| increase the response to Vitamin D))` │   │   inner_content: `Reasons for low response to vitamin D| increase the response to Vitamin D` │   │   page: `Reasons for low response to vitamin D| increase the response to Vitamin D` │   │   children:
+│   │   full_match: `((Reasons for low response to vitamin D| increase the response to Vitamin D))` │   │   inner_content: `Reasons for low response to vitamin D|increase the response to Vitamin D` │   │   page: `Reasons for low response to vitamin D` │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Reasons for low response to vitamin D| increase the response to Vitamin D` │   │   │   inner_content: `Reasons for low response to vitamin D| increase the response to Vitamin D`├── HorizontalRuleNode │   full_match: `\n---\n`
+│   │   │   full_match: `Reasons for low response to vitamin D|increase the response to Vitamin D`
+│   │   │   inner_content: `Reasons for low response to vitamin D|increase the response to Vitamin D`├── HorizontalRuleNode │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!47+ VitaminDWiki pages have LONGEVITY etc in the title`